 Pan-frying halibut works with boneless fillets or halibut steaks, which still have the bone in.

 To avoid halibut that will stick and fall apart in the pan, starting with dry fish is key.
-To pull moisture out of your halibut, put your fillets on a plate, skin side up and leave them uncovered in the fridge to dry out for 30 minutes to an hour.
+To pull moisture out of your halibut, put your fillets on a plate, and leave them uncovered in the fridge to dry out for 30 minutes to an hour.

 If you’re short on time and want to simply get to it, you can just pat the halibut dry with paper towels.
 Since halibut is so versatile, you can season the fish to your liking, whether its salt and pepper to taste, or soaking the fillets in egg and dusting the fillets with flour (or alternatives such as almond or coconut flour) to add an extra crispy layer.